rhinstaller/teres/docs/index.rst

     List of parameters:

     :param result: Default report level.
-    :param str job_log_name: The name of the log file to store all test results.
+    :param str task_log_name: The name of the log file to store all test results.
-    :param str job_log_dir: Log directory.
+    :param str task_log_dir: Log directory.
     :param str recipe_id: ID of a recipe running in Beaker.
     :param str lab_controller_url: URL for communitcating with Beaker.